C0MPU73R/NoName/README.md

 # NoName
-I'm going to attempt to make some IRC services, calling it NoName
+An attempt to make an IRC service, NoName